JoeJiang3936/Databricks/README.rst

 Background
 ==============

 Apache Spark™ is a unified analytics engine for large-scale data processing.
-Spark SQL is Apache Spark's module for working with structured data.
-Spark appliations can be written in Java, Scala, R, Python, and SQL.
-For the purposes of this exercise we will primarily be focusing on Python and SQL approaches within Apache Spark.
+Spark SQL is Apache Spark's module for working with structured data, and the primary appliation we will be using to demonstrate our proficiency in our Databases course.
+Spark appliations can be written in Java, Scala, R, Python, and SQL;  We focus on Python and SQL, with a splash of R for visualization images.

 Our goal is to document how much more streamlined and efficient this system is for processing massive terabyte-sized DNA sequencing raw data, and demonstrate the usage of SparkSQL to query this datastructure.

 |